angrycoders/skills-trade-presentation/research.md

 ## the (possible) solution:
+> Your most valuable asset is you – your knowledge, your skills, your time

 The use of skills, requires time, energy and ultimately knowledge.
 Money is **not** a prerequisite.
 The supported system, modeled around skills trade, would allow its users to exchange services on a contract basis.
 The purchase power of the users remains decentralized.